I am an environmental sociologist of work and home.

 My scholarship is rooted in my early experiences growing up in a former coal mining village in Pennsylvania’s Appalachian Mountains.
 I experienced how the past continued to impact the region as rivers ran orange from iron oxide mine waste.
 I saw the frustration of neighbors who loved their rural hometown, but found it increasingly emptied of jobs, grocery stores, and habitable houses.
 Grounded in this background, my research links the stories people tell about their places and their people within broader patterns of environmental and economic change.
 My field work has taken me from homesteads in Swaziland, to kitchen tables in dairyland Wisconsin, to red-dirt roads post-war northern Ugandaand most recently, to urban and rural Rust Belt communities.Review my publications and methodologies pages for more information on my body of work.

-My new book, Who we are is where we are: Making home in the American Rustbelt, links the past and the present, rural and urban, to shed new light on life in postindustrial communities.
+My 2024 book, Who we are is where we are: Making home in the American Rustbelt, links the past and the present, rural and urban, to shed new light on life in postindustrial communities.
 Beyond a story of Midwestern deindustrialization, this book provides broader insight into the capacious idea of home—how and where it is made, threatened, and renegotiated in a world fraught with change.
 Buy from your local bookseller, Amazon, or directly from the publisher, Columbia University press

 Contact me at mcmillanlequieu (at) drexel (dot) edu